photoprism/photoprism-docs/docs/known-issues.md

 - [RAW: PHOTOPRISM_JPEG_SIZE is ignored when converting RAW with RawTherapee #2446](https://github.com/photoprism/photoprism/issues/2446)

 It would also be bad for indexing performance if PhotoPrism downsized the generated file after converting it with RawTherapee.
 As a result, this option is ignored when converting a RAW file with RawTherapee.
-Whether RawTherapee is used depends on additional settings such as `PHOTOPRISM_DARKTABLE_BLACKLIST` (default: "dng,cr3") or `PHOTOPRISM_DISABLE_DARKTABLE` (default: "false").
+Whether RawTherapee is used depends on additional settings such as `PHOTOPRISM_DARKTABLE_BLACKLIST` (default: "dng,cr3") and `PHOTOPRISM_DISABLE_DARKTABLE` (default: "false").

 ## Reporting Bugs ##